florimondmanca/tvseries/README.md

 - `ALERTS_FORCE_EMAIL` (default: `False`): whether to force the alerts worker to deliver emails in development.
 If `False`, emails will not be delivered (useful for local testing).
 This setting has no effect in production mode.
 - `ALERTS_RUN_TIME` (default: `08:00:00`): `hh:mm:ss` string representing the run time of the alerts worker.

+## Features

+Here's what UpTV can do for you:

+- Search for TV shows you'd be interested in.
+- Mark a show as a favorite.
+- Manage your list of favorite shows.
+- Look up episodes and read their summaries.
+- Receive daily alerts for new episodes.

+It also features:

+- An intuitive design and minimal graphic charter.
+- Account signup and profile management.
+- Smart search capabilities.
+- Email alerts.
+- Display of last and next episode for each show.
+- Count of followers.
+- Sign up for an account.

+## Techniques

+Here are the techniques we used to build UpTV:

+- **Object Oriented Programming** (OOP) in Python: API client, API parsers, API data representation, notifiers…
+- **Threads**: alerts worker running in the background.
+- **Consuming a REST API**: the TheMovieDB API.
+- **Providing REST API endpoints**: `POST /api/subscription`, `DELETE /api/subscription`.
+- **Client-server architecture**.
+- Web application development using Django.
+- HTML/CSS/JS web development.
+- Integration with third-party libraries.
+- Definition, usage and management of a SQL database (SQLite, Postgres)
+- OOP in JavaScript (e.g. `series/static/series/counter.js`).
+- Deployment to production using Heroku.
+- Containerization using Docker.
+- Collaborative development using GitHub, Pull Requests and Trello.
+- Automated testing of critical features.
+- CI/CD using TravisCI (test execution and automated deployments on `git push`).
+- Sending emails via a third-party web service (SendGrid).

 ## Contributing

 - Create a branch, e.g. `feature/awesome-feature` or `fix/very-nasty-bug`.